alreich/abstract_algebra/docs/10_groups_etc.rst

-The operations depicted in the two examples, above, can also be done using the context manager, **Algebra**, using with-as syntax, as shown below.
+The operations depicted in the two examples, above, can also be accomplished using the context manager, **InfixNotation**, using with-as syntax, as shown below.
 The target, **z**, of the context manager is a dictionary where the keys are the names (str) of the algebra’s elements, and the values are **Element** objects that can be used in infix-base arithmetic expressions.
 So, for example, ``z['a']`` retrieves the Element object that corresponds to the element named ‘a’.

 .. code:: ipython3